heli-t-00/badminton-gas/README.md

 - git push heroku main

 Verify deployment by accessing the Heroku live link.
-Live Application: Game Analysis System on Heroku ([https://badminton-gas-03d473823731.herokuapp.com/](Link to Project 3 deployed))
+Live Application: Game Analysis System on Heroku ([https://badminton-gas-03d473823731.herokuapp.com/] (Right click to open link on a new tab Project 3 deployed))

 # Future Improvements
 Here are future feature ideas to further improvements on this project: